 - More cumbersome operational requirements.
 Corporate decision-making must adhere to complex procedural formalities that are often too cumbersome for small and medium-sized businesses.
 Certain corporate decisions require stockholder votes.
 Important decisions must be through formal corporate board meetings.
 Failure to observe these formalities may allow creditors to pierce the corporate veil and directors and/or shareholders can then be personally responsible for company debts.
 LLC managers have broad leeway to make decisions without formality — except in those few instances defined in the LLC's operating agreement.
 LLCs may also be structured to give the members as little or as much control over operational decisions as is desired.

 - Limited choice of tax classification.
 A corporation may choose to be taxed only one of two ways: The Internal Revenue Code refers to them as C corporations and S corporations.
 The C corporation may be undesirable because the corporation pays a tax on its profits and its stockholders are taxed when they receive a distribution of profit (a stock dividend).
 To avoid this double taxation, most small corporations elect to be taxed as S corporations, where only the owners are taxed on corporate profits (pass-through taxation).
-However, a corporation must meet strict criterion to qualify for S corporate tax status and such requirements often constrict the operation or financing of the business.
+However, a corporation must meet strict criteria to qualify for S corporate tax status and such requirements often constrict the operation or financing of the business.
 An LLC, however, may be taxed as a C corporation, S corporation or partnership if owned by multiple taxpayers or as a disregarded entity if owned by only one taxpayer.
 Partnership taxation is often seen as preferable to S or C corporate tax status, because it avoids a C corporation's double taxation and the structural limitations required of S corporations.
 Furthermore, unlike corporations, a return of capital from the LLC to a partner/LLC member usually doesn't trigger a tax and a distribution of profit need not be proportional to one's ownership interest in the company.
 Nonetheless, if an LLC chooses to be taxed as either a C or S corporation it may do so, while corporations, in turn, may not choose to be taxed as a partnership or disregarded entity.

 Despite the drawbacks of corporations, there are instances where a corporation is preferred over an LLC.
 The main benefit of corporations is its stock may be freely transferred without the consent of other shareholders or corporate management.
 This is essential for any publicly traded company.
 Companies that plan a public offering should be a corporation.
 Furthermore, any company that wants easy transferability of ownership or that has a complex equity structure should prefer the corporate form of organizations.
 Finally, some businesses — such as banks, insurance companies or public utilities — are required by law to be corporations.
 Most other companies, however, would find it advantageous to be formed as an LLC, a limited partnership (LP) or limited liability partnership (LLP).